Skip to main content

 Most multi-zone service calls land on one of four problems, and they each leave a different fingerprint.

 A failing control board throws the messiest symptoms: settings that do not stick, zones turning on at the wrong time, the blower running with no call for heat at all.
 Age does it.
 So do surge events after a lightning storm.
-Boards run roughly $300 to $700 depending on the system, and swapping one is straightforward for a tech who knows the wiring map.
+Boards run roughly $300 to $700 depending on the system, and swapping one is a job for a tech who knows the wiring map.

 Cheapest causes first, furnace last

 The order of the diagnostic is the whole game.
 The rule I use on a multi-zone is to start where the common, inexpensive failures live and only open up the furnace at the end.
-First we confirm the symptom pattern, meaning which zones are off, which are fine, and whether it tracks with outdoor temperature.
+First we confirm the symptom pattern: which zones are off, which are fine, and whether it tracks with outdoor temperature.
 Then the thermostat terminations at each affected zone get a look.
 We test the panel, confirm it hears each thermostat and commands the right dampers, then cycle every actuator open and closed.
 The blower we verify by ear and by measuring current draw and airflow at the registers.
 The furnace gets inspected last.

 Run it the other way around, open the furnace first, and that is exactly how a homeowner ends up holding a five-figure quote for a problem a damper actuator would have solved.